Game-Generator/TidyBat/README.md

 #### RecycleBin:
 Normal deleted files or folders land here.
 Shows the delete actions done to have the possibility to bring the data back.

+## How To use
+You can start the Start file if you want to execute every script in the batch fiels folder.
+The folder has to be at the same place like the start file.
+If you want to clean a special thing, you can also only excecute the batch file with the function out of the BatchFile Folder.

 ## License
 The scripts and documentation texts in this project are released under the [MIT License](https://github.com/Game-Generator/TidyBat/blob/main/LICENSE "MIT License").
 Not licensed under MIT license are pictures used for this project.